batiste/sprite.js/README.rst

     sprite.loadImg(src, <bool resetSize>)    // change the image sprite.
 The size of the sprite will be reseted by
                                              // the new image if resetSize is true.

-    sprite.remove // Remove the dom element if the HTML backend is used and facilite the garbage collection of the object.
+    sprite.remove()              // Remove the dom element if the HTML backend is used and
+                                 // enable the garbage collection of the object.

     sprite.canvasUpdate(layer)  // draw the sprite on a given Canvas layer.
 This doesn't work with an HTML layer.